 Memento mori art has historically had a spiritual element, often closely tied to medieval Christianity, and usually incorporates certain key iconographic elements, such as skulls, candles, meat, fruit, and flowers.
 In the classical approach memento mori art pieces were more than just an invitation to contemplation; they were a call to piety.
 In my work, I broach the themes of memento mori from a more contemporary secular worldview, and with a visual aesthetic that is as much informed by the history of still life painting as it is by modern horror films.
 Nearly all of the images on this website are centred around the idea of appropriating the iconography of classical memento mori art, but presenting these key visual elements in a more macabre and confrontational manner.

-One of the most common and universally understood memento mori is the human skull.
-My gallery Empire of Death is a collection of photographs of human skeletal remains, all shot in the Catacombs of Paris.
+One of the most common and universally understood motifs of memento mori art is the human skull.
+My project Empire of Death is a collection of photographs of human skeletal remains, all shot in the Catacombs of Paris.
 I tend to think of these images as portraiture of a sort; these are portraits of a person absent, of a life extinguished, of what remains when we are gone.
 Part of what I find compelling about these images is that, even as they depict absence and death and decay, there is still a hint of the presence of life.
 This presence is felt, for example, in the graffiti tags that mark so many of the skulls -- these are memories not only of the tourists who drew these marks, but they also suggest the hustle and bustle of urban Paris, so many meters above The Catacombs.
 Similarly, the tinges of green moss and mould that are visible in many images (especially those shot near light sources) are a sign of hope, a reminder that new life is possible, even in a place so marked by death and absence.